Intevation/intelmq-fody-backend/README.md

 [config/apache-example/001-fody.conf](config/apache-example/001-fody.conf)

 # Track db changes by user
-As with v0.4 and v0.5 only `contactdb_api` offers to write changes to the db.
+Only the module `contactdb_api` exposes the ability to write changes to the db.

 If you want to be able to find out which user did which particular change:
  1. Use basic authentication and maintain one userid and password per user.